How Do Cybersecurity Services Keep Businesses Safe?

-What Do Cybersecurity Services Help Prevent?
+What Can Cybersecurity Services Help Prevent?

-1. Business disruptions
+1. Business Disruption

 Even scarier is the possibility of a cyberattack against a national infrastructure system such as water or electricity, or against hospitals and healthcare providers.

-2. Phishing attacks
+2. Phishing Attacks

-Phishing attacks are ubiquitous in the world of cybersecurity: 91 percent of cyber attacks begin with a phishing email.
+More than 90 percent of cyber attacks begin with a phishing email.
 However, it’s one thing to recognize this statistic, and another thing to effectively prevent phishing attacks in the first place.

-For one, phishing emails and calls aren’t always obvious.
-Many try to impersonate banks or companies that you’re familiar with, using a sense of urgency so that you’ll react without thinking rationally (e.g. an email with the subject “INVOICE OVERDUE”).
+Phishing emails and calls aren’t always obvious.
+Many cyber criminals try to impersonate banks or companies that you’re familiar with, using a sense of urgency so that you’ll react without thinking rationally (e.g. an email with the subject “INVOICE OVERDUE”).

 Both your staff members and your organization itself are at risk of identity theft.
-Even savvy employees can fall victim to “spear phishing” attacks, which target specific individuals or groups using information about the target.
+Even savvy employees can fall victim to spear phishing attacks, which target specific individuals or groups using information about the target.

-6. Website defacement
+6. Website Defacement

 Imagine what could happen if malicious actors were able to take control of your website or social media platforms.
 Cybercriminals could post fraudulent press releases, delete web pages, expose sensitive information, and more.

-While you could likely restore your operations eventually, such an attack might destroy your business relationships and reputation among your customers.
+While you could likely restore your operations eventually, such an attack might destroy your business relationships and reputation with your customers.
 Techniques such as SQL injection, password hacking, and cross-site scripting (XSS) are common exploits that criminals use to take control of a website.

-7. Intellectual property (IP) theft
+7. Intellectual Property (IP) Theft

 A data breach isn’t just an embarrassment for your company—it may also spell the end of your business.
 Criminals may steal your financial information or trade secrets, as well as private health data that must be kept confidential under HIPAA security rules.

-No Business is Immune
+No Business Is Immune

-Whether you’re a tiny startup or a massive multinational, no business is automatically immune to the threat of cyberattacks.
+Whether you’re a tiny startup or a massive multinational, no business is immune to the threat of cyberattacks.

 There’s a lot of ground to cover with IT security, but the good news is that a little effort goes a long way.
-Check out our ebook 10 Simple Things to Improve Your Company’s Cybersecurity Posture to learn more.